Lottery Strategies: 7 Systems to Predict Winning Lottery Numbers

 If you don't want to spend time coming up with a strategy of your own, you can use lottery software to help you choose your numbers.
 Using the right program will let you quickly and easily wheel numbers or employ a pattern identification strategy without having to do the work yourself.

 Be careful about spending money on any lottery software, though.
-There isn't any clear evidence that they give you any better odds of winning than any other method, but they will drain your money away.
+There's no clear evidence that they give you better odds of winning than any other method, but they will drain your money.

 Do Lottery Systems Actually Work?